Pascack Valley Line

 The Pascack Valley Line is a commuter rail line operated by the Hoboken Division of New Jersey Transit, in the U.S. states of New Jersey and New York.
 The line runs north from Hoboken Terminal, through Hudson and Bergen counties in New Jersey, and into Rockland County, New York, terminating at Spring Valley station.
 Service within New York is operated under contract with Metro-North Railroad.
 The line is named for the Pascack Valley region that it passes through in northern Bergen County.
 The line parallels the Pascack Brook for some distance.
 The line is colored purple on system maps, and its symbol is a pine tree.

 Description

-NJ Transit GP-40PH-2 4213 leading an outbound Pascack Valley Line train at Main St. level crossing in Hackensack, N.J.
+NJ Transit GP40PH-2B 4213 leading an outbound Pascack Valley Line train at Main St. level crossing in Hackensack, N.J.

 The Pascack Valley Line runs between Spring Valley, New York, and Hoboken Terminal.
 The line is 31 mi long, of which the northernmost 6 mi are in New York State.
 The entire line is owned by NJ Transit, but the Pearl River, Nanuet and Spring Valley stations are leased to Metro-North Railroad.
 The line is single tracked, but sidings at points along the line, including the Meadowlands, Hackensack and Nanuet, permit bi-directional off-peak service.
 A siding in Oradell was also planned for increased service and reliability, but the project was halted due to local opposition.
 Service on this line operates seven days a week.